-The process known as VNC Server Free Edition for Win32 or VNC Server for Win32 or VNC Server Enterprise Edition for Win32 or VNC Server Personal Edition for Win32 or VNC Server Verizon Edition for Win32 or VNC® Server Enterprise Edition
+The process known as VNC Server Free Edition for Win32 or VNC Server for Win32 or VNC Server Enterprise Edition for Win32 or VNC® Server Enterprise Edition

-belongs to software VNC Server Free Edition or VNC Server or VNC Server Enterprise Edition or VNC Server Personal Edition or VNC Enterprise Edition E or VNC Free Edition or Rating_Workstation_Basic or VNC Server Verizon Edition
+belongs to software VNC Server Free Edition or VNC Server or VNC Server Enterprise Edition or VNC Enterprise Edition E or Rating_Workstation_Basic

 Description: Winvnc4.exe is not essential for the Windows OS and causes relatively few problems.
 The winvnc4.exe file is located in a subfolder of "C:\Program Files".

 There is an icon for this program on the taskbar next to the clock.
 The file is not a Windows core file.
 The application listens for or sends data on open ports to a LAN or the Internet.
 The process can be uninstalled in the Control Panel.
 Winvnc4.exe is certified by a trustworthy company.
-Winvnc4.exe is able to record keyboard and mouse inputs, hide itself, monitor applications and connect to the Internet.
-Therefore the technical security rating is 24% dangerous, however you should also read the user reviews.
+Winvnc4.exe is able to record keyboard and mouse inputs, hide itself, connect to the Internet and monitor applications.
+Therefore the technical security rating is 30% dangerous, however you should also read the user reviews.

 Recommended: Identify winvnc4.exe related errors

 If winvnc4.exe is located in a subfolder of the user's profile folder, the security rating is 60% dangerous.
 The file size is 438,272 bytes.
 The program is not visible.
-The winvnc4.exe file is not a Windows system file.
-The software listens for or sends data on open ports to a LAN or the Internet.
+The file is not a Windows core file.
+The software uses ports to connect to or from a LAN or the Internet.
 Winvnc4.exe is able to record keyboard and mouse inputs and hide itself.